tech-tee/data-engineering-roadmap/README.md

-# data-engineering-roadmap
-Got it, let’s add more emojis and make it even more lively! 🎉 Here's the updated version with even more emojis:

----

 # Data Engineering & Cloud Computing Roadmap 🚀🌱

 Hey there!
 Welcome to my **Data Engineering** & **Cloud Computing Roadmap**! 🌱 This site is your go-to guide for all things **Data Engineering** and **Cloud Computing**.
 It’s a super fun and interactive way to learn, with resources to help you out at each stage, and a simple way to track your progress. 📈